Kate Bock Sizzles In A White Bikini As She Holidays With Beau Kevin Love

 Sports Illustrated model Kate Bock is currently enjoying a romantic getaway in Thailand with her beau, Kevin Love.
 And to keep her fans and followers updated with her activities, she is posting a lot of pictures on her Instagram.

-In the latest picture which the model posted on Saturday, April 27, Kate was featured standing along side her beau, wearing a white bandeau bikini top and a skimpy pair of bikini bottoms.
-The ensemble allowed the 26-year-old model to flaunt her well-toned figure, abs and legs.
+In the latest picture, which the model posted on Saturday, April 27, Kate was featured standing alongside her beau, wearing a white bandeau bikini top and a skimpy pair of bikini bottoms.
+The ensemble allowed the 26-year-old model to flaunt her well-toned figure, abs, and legs.
 The photograph not only titillated her fans but also left many of her followers envious and inspired.
-She tied her blonde tresses into a high ponytail and wore minimal makeup to keep it sexy.
-As for her accessories, Kate opted for her signature, delicate gold pendant.
+She tied her blond tresses into a high ponytail and wore minimal makeup to keep it sexy.
+As for her accessories, Kate opted for her signature delicate gold pendant.

 Cleveland Cavaliers forward Kevin Love, on the other hand, opted for checkered-print Bermuda shorts and a cap.
-He opted to be shirtless to expose his perfect body and abs which fans greatly appreciated in the comments section.
+He opted to be shirtless to expose his perfect body and abs, which fans greatly appreciated in the comments section.

 Per the geotag, the snap was captured in Amanpuri — a luxurious resort comprising a scattering of traditional pavilion-style homes on a serene coconut plantation in Phuket.
-Within a few hours of having been posted and as of the writing of this piece, Kate’s snap amassed more than 13,000 likes and 121 comments wherein fans praised the good-looking couple and sent them good wishes for a happy and long-lasting relationship.
+Within a few hours of having been posted, as of the writing of this piece, Kate’s snap amassed more than 13,000 likes and 121 comments, as fans praised the good-looking couple and sent them good wishes for a happy and long-lasting relationship.

 Commenting on the snap, one fan wrote that the couple is so good looking that they should seriously start considering having children.